In Plato’s Republic, protagonist Socrates takes the Delphic aphorism “Know Thyself” as his personal motto.

 I watch as folks take losses and miss out on profits – mistakes they could have easily avoided if they’d only taken the time to know their investing personalities just a little bit better.

-So today I want to demonstrate how to transform yourself into the “Socrates of Tech Investing.”
+So today I want to demonstrate how to transform yourself into the “Socrates of High-Tech Investing.”

-The whole “Know Thyself” philosophy is the basis of modern psychotherapy.
-In that realm, knowing yourself can involve quite a bit of sophisticated analysis and testing.
+The whole “Know Thyself” philosophy is actually the basis of modern psychotherapy.
+In that realm, knowing thyself can involve quite a bit of very sophisticated analysis and testing.

 But we’re not talking about “ink-blot tests” here.